GRAAL-Research/deepparse/README.md

 - Use the pre-trained models to parse multinational addresses.
 - Retrain our pre-trained models on new data to parse multinational addresses.
+- Retrain our pre-trained models with your own prediction tags easily.

 Read the documentation at [deepparse.org](https://deepparse.org).